Sunilpal9401/Indian_Population_Analysis/README.md

 ![App Screenshot](https://github.com/Sunilpal9401/Indian_Population_Analysis/blob/main/Population.jpg?raw=true)

 ## Problem Statements and Approach
- A general overview of the Indian population using Power BI.
-Power BI is a powerful business analytics tool developed by Microsoft that allows users to visualize and analyze data.
  Here's how I created the Indian population in Power BI:

  1. Data Source: The data was download from Kaggle as of 2011 census.
 The excel File is also provided here.
  2. Data Cleaning and Preparation: Imported the data into Power BI and clean it up.
 This involves removing duplicates, handling missing values, and formatting the data appropriately.